- buprenorphine hydrochloride

 Tabulated list of adverse reactions

-The evaluation of side effects is based on the following MedDRA frequency convention:
+The frequency of possible side effects listed below is based on the following convention:

 System Organ Class